kquo/tips/shell/index.md

 ## Tally Similar Lines
-Using `list.txt` as a sample text file to work with.
+Using `list.txt` as a sample text file to work with:

 ```
 cat list.txt
 01